Blog

 Is Your LIS Laboratory Information System Ready for What’s Coming Next?

-If surgical pathology practices are to overcome the current issues covered here, a modern rule-based LIS laboratory information system that supports automation and maximized connectivity is a must-have.
+If surgical pathology practices are to overcome the current issues covered here, a modern, rule-based LIS laboratory information system that supports automation and maximizes connectivity is a must-have.

-The best LIS systems also operate without multiple data silos between modules and departments and include pathology lab management solutions for laboratory billing (lab revenue cycle management, lab RCM), too.
+The best LIS systems also operate without multiple data silos between modules and departments and include pathology lab management solutions for laboratory billing (lab revenue cycle management).

 Not all LIS systems are created equally, so choose wisely.
-Ask about the LIS system provided and the LIS software vendor’s approach to support and upgrades.
+Ask about the LIS system provided and the laboratory information system vendor’s approach to support and upgrades.

-You’ll find the best LIS for your lab will be backed by a LIS company interested in your lab’s long-term success, one with low upfront costs and aligned pricing, no hidden fees, and one that is motivated to work with you and your team to make your lab super-efficient and productive.
+You’ll find the best laboratory information system software for your lab will be backed by a LIS company interested in your lab’s long-term success, one with low upfront costs and aligned pricing, no hidden fees, and one that is motivated to work with you and your team to make your lab super-efficient and productive.

 Learn More: LigoLab Informatics Platform: Uniquely Designed to Deliver Maximum Value